Enterprise-CMCS/managed-care-review/docs/technical-design/monitoring.md

 ### Technical details
 - New Relic browser monitoring is currently set up in `App.tsx` via inline script.
 More about this approach in the [instrumentation for browser monitoring](https://docs.newrelic.com/docs/browser/new-relic-browser/page-load-timing-resources/instrumentation-browser-monitoring/).

-## Related Documentation
-- Often we have how tos that relate to other how tos or other documentation.
-- They can be listed here.